hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ## Overwrite Variable Sets

 You can overwrite variables defined in variable sets within a workspace.
-For example, you may want to use a different set of credentials in a specific workspace.
+For example, you may want to use a different set of provider credentials in a specific workspace.

 To overwrite a variable from a variable set, [create a new workspace-specific variable](#workspace-specific-variables) of the same type with the same key.
 Terraform Cloud marks any variables that you overwrite with a yellow exclamation point and provides a link to the variable that will take precedence during runs.

 ![An overwritten variable marked with a yellow exclamation point](link)

-Variables within a variable set also automatically overwrite, or are overwritten by, variables with the same key in other variable sets applied to the workspace.
+Variables within a variable set can also automatically overwrite, or are overwritten by, variables with the same key in other variable sets applied to the workspace.
 Refer to [variable precedence](/docs/cloud/workspaces/variables.html#precedence) for more details.

 ## Variable Values and Format

-The limits, allowable values, and formatting for variables are the same for both workspace-specific variables and variable sets.
+The limits, allowable values, and required format are the same for both workspace-specific variables and variable sets.

 ### Security